Group 6 Item 1 Education, research and vocational training provided by eligible bodies: eligible bodies: other organisations

 We are aware of arrangements whereby bodies that would ordinarily make profit from educational courses argue that they meet the terms of Note 1(e) because such sums are passed to associated companies through charges such as rent or management charges, or alternatively, because such profits are covenanted to a parent company.
 We do not agree with either argument.
 If you should come across such an argument you should consult your Tax Avoidance Visiting Officer (TAVO).

 Conversely, an organisation that is ostensibly an eligible body may seek to avoid exemption by arranging to make its supplies of education through a related company that doesn’t meet eligible criteria, for example because it is not precluded from distributing profits.
 This may be done because the recipient of the supplies of education is able to recover any VAT charged to it (such as a local authority eligible to reclaim VAT under Section 33 of the VAT Act 1994), and the supplier does not wish to suffer input tax restriction themselves by making exempt supplies.
-Such cases should also be referred to your TAVO, who may need to consult the Education Unit of Expertise or VAT Liability Policy Team.
+Such cases should also be referred to your TAVO, who may need to consult the Education Unit of Expertise or VAT Reliefs Policy Team.

 University of Leicester Students Union (LSU) (V16792)